Reasonable notice/termination pay and severance are different. An employee is entitled to severance when:

-A free initial consultation is provided if you choose to speak with a lawyer.
-There is no obligation for you to speak with a lawyer or move your case forward if you do not want to.
+A free initial consultation is provided if you choose to speak with a dispute resolution professional.
+There is no obligation for you to speak with a dispute resolution professional or move your case forward if you do not want to.

 After using our tools, we suggest finding legal representation to better represent your interests and position.
 A lawyer will be best suited to interpret the results of the tools and use its findings to support your legal position.

 No. MyOpenCourt does not provide legal advice or legal services.
 The information provided is intended to educate you about your odds of winning a case, and should not be taken as legal advice.